MTE History

 is obvious, then, that the forest and its living creatures can be viewed as food

+for their existence."
 (Marshall Pecore MTE Forest Manager, Journal of

 Forestry, July, 1992).